 Building stronger muscles, fight off chronic illnesses and improve the fit of your clothes.

-Here are 7 steps that you can incorporate in your workout that inject life back to your workout.
+Here are 7 steps you can incorporate in your workout that inject life into your workout.

 1. Start Foam Rolling